-Have student pairs each take a handful of coloured beans between them and make writing material available.
+Have student pairs each take a sizeable handful of coloured beans between them and make writing material available.

-Write on the class chart: In Jack’s Garden Shop beans come in packets (or sets) of six.
+In Jack’s Garden Shop beans come in packets (or sets) of six.
 Write a mixed numeral showing how many packets could Jack make with the beans you have.

 Joe and Manu took 23 beans.
 They wrote correctly 3 5/6 .
 “We made groups of six out of the beans.
-That was three packets and 5 beans left, so we wrote 3 and 5/6.”
+That was three packets and 5 beans left.
+Each bean equals one sixth of a whole packet, so five beans are five sixths of a packet.
+We wrote 3 and 5/6.”

-- Repeat this with several students.
+- Repeat this process with several pairs of students.
 Ask the student pairs to write an explanation of how to change an improper fraction (23/6) to a mixed numeral (3 5/6).
 Discuss and record their suggestions.